ResearchComputing/Documentation/docs/clusters/alpine/alpine-hardware.md

 | normal      | Default                    | 1D              | tbd | tbd | n/a              | 0 |
 | long        | Longer wall times          | 7D              | tbd | tbd | tbd | 0 |

+Alpine is jointly funded by the University of Colorado Boulder, the University of Colorado Anschutz, Colorado State University, and the National Science Foundation (award 2201538).

 Couldn't find what you need?
 [Provide feedback on these docs!](https://forms.gle/bSQEeFrdvyeQWPtW9)